-I measured the time it took to complete a TLS handshake using Rustls and OpenSSL with nginx and it was more than twice as fast.
+I measured the time it took to complete a TLS handshake using Rustls and OpenSSL with nginx, and it was more than twice as fast.

-#SRG(Service Reliability Group) mainly provides cross-sectional support for the infrastructure of our media services, improving existing services, launching new ones, contributing to OSS, etc.
+#SRG(Service Reliability Group) is a group that mainly provides cross-sectional support for the infrastructure of our media services, improving existing services, launching new ones, and contributing to OSS.

 This article is about measuring whether Rustls is faster than OpenSSL, now that Rustls is compatible with nginx.

-RustlsIt seems that Let's Encrypt certificate authority is also planning to migrateinstallComparing Rustls + nginx with OpenSSLnginx + OpenSSLnginx + RustlsConclusion
+RustlsLet's Encrypt certificate authority also plans to migrateinstallComparing Rustls + nginx with OpenSSLnginx + OpenSSLnginx + RustlsConclusion

 Rustls